 The fishery is thought to have begun in Plymouth around March 2015 and Devon and Severn IFCA were informed of the fishery by Cornwall IFCA in September 2016.
-There are four vessels in D&S IFCA District which fish for wrasse between March to November.
+There are three vessels in D&S IFCA District which fish for wrasse between March to November.
 The parlour pots used are deigned to catch wrasse (Figure 2), which are lightweight (3.7kg) and fitted with wrasse escape gaps.
 They measure 72Lx40Wx28H.
+The IFCA has been informed that a salmon farming company has approached several Brixham vessels in October 2016, to commence fishing for wrasse in 2017.